Need sleep now? We are ready to help.

-Imagine coming home with your new baby and knowing that you, your whole family, were going to be cared for kindly and expertly.
+Imagine bringing your new baby home and knowing that your whole family was going to be cared for kindly and expertly.

 Imagine that your focus could be on your connection with this brand new human, and not the... everything else.

-A Maine Doulas postpartum doula can allow you some breathing room with informational and emotional support as well as practical family and household care.
+A Maine Doulas postpartum doula can allow you some breathing room with emotional support and tips for putting your unique parenting techniques into practice, as well as basic household care.

 A Maine Doulas Postpartum doula can ease the transition into parenthood with non-judgemental, non-medical support and companionship.